 Students should be able to explain, in terms of particles, how these energy transfers take place.
 They should understand in simple terms how the arrangement and movement of particles determine whether a material is a conductor or an insulator and understand the role of free electrons in conduction through a metal.
-They should be able to use the idea of particles moving apart to make a fluid less dense, to explain and apply the concept of convection.
+They should be able to use the idea of particles moving apart to make convection.